C-D-Lewis/GLSceneEngine/README.md

 # GLSceneEngine

 Scene-based OpenGL Java game engine. `src/core/BSEDemoMain.java` demonstrates a basic instantiation for 'Hello World!' display.

+The engine updates and renders the current `Scene` (the first is provided in `getInitialGameScene()`), and the game should set a new one when required (logos, main menu, loading screens etc.) using `SceneManager.setScene()`.

+LWJGL not supplied here, but should be configured in Eclipse to import GLFW etc.

 ## Features